 In Phase II, glutathione quickly binds to the free radical and gets rid of it.
 If you run out of glutathione, you are unable to get rid of the free radicals that you made in Phase I– and liver cells die.

-When someone takes too much acetaminophen, the E.R. doctor gives the popular supplement N-acetyl-cysteine (NAC) intravenously (the I.V. form is an FDA-approved medication), to save the liver.
+When someone takes too much acetaminophen, the E.R. doctor gives the popular supplement N-acetyl-cysteine (NAC) intravenously, to save the liver.
 Phase II detox is exactly the reason they do that: the cysteine in NAC is used by your body to make more glutathione.

 Like NAC, silymarin also increases glutathione levels in the liver.
 Although the mechanism is not completely understood, animal studies show it increases liver glutathione levels by about 50%.4